-How to Build a Static Blog Using Assemble
+How to Create a Static Blog with Assemble

-Assemble requires Grunt to function (refer to our previous posts on Node.js and Grunt if you need further assistance).
-Then, once Node and Grunt are all set, create a package.json file in the project folder to specify the Node packages that we will employ to build our blog.
+Assemble requires Grunt to function (refer to our previous posts on Node.js and Grunt for further assistance).
+After setting up Node and Grunt, create a package.json file in your project folder to list the Node packages needed to build your blog.

 {